bbc/hive-ci/_documentation/02-01-quick-start-guide.md

 ln -s ../build-tools/23.0.1/aapt .
 ```

-Note that `23.0.1` in the above command may need to be changed depending on your version of Android Studio.
+Note that `23.0.1` in the above command may need to be changed depending on your version of Android SDK.

-## Modifying an existing Hive Runner
+### Modifying an existing Hive Runner

 While in the Hive Runner directory, stop the runner with